twrecked/hass-aarlo/README.md

 For example, a camera called "Front Door" will have an entity id of `camera.aarlo_front_door`.

-For full compatibility `aarlo` will decode Unicode characters.
+For full compatibility _Aarlo_ will decode Unicode characters.
 This means a camera called `Haustür` will be called `component-type.aarlo_haustur`.

-If you do not want this behaviour - and be warned, this may cause problems using certain HA services - add `no_unicode_squash: True` to your configuration.
+If you do not want this behaviour - and be warned, this may cause problems using certain _Home Assistant_ services - add `no_unicode_squash: True` to your configuration.

 <a name="other-saving-media"></a>
 ### Saving Media
-If you use the `save_media_to` parameter to specify a file naming scheme `aarlo` will use that to save all media - videos and snapshots - locally.
+If you use the `save_media_to` parameter to specify a file naming scheme _Aarlo_ will use that to save all media - videos and snapshots - locally.
 You can use the following substitutions:

 - `SN`; the device serial number